 Symfony is an open-source PHP system with a reputation as a suitable framework to kick-start any project, regardless of its specifications.
 As a set of reusable components, its adaptability, design, and highly optimized structure and execution make it a top choice for building a complex enterprise application.

-Linode is the newest addition to the already robust options of Cloudways cloud infrastructure providers that include Vultr,DO, AWS, Kyup and GCE.
-The Cloudways users now have another great option for hosting their Symfony 3.x & upcoming Symfony 4.x applications on the robust Cloudways Platform.
-Previously I ran a series of articles on Symfony covering technical use cases and how-to’s.
-Symfony 4 comes with great features (such as Symfony Flex) that will transform web development.
+Linode is one of the 5 cloud infrastructure providers available on the Cloudways platform, nestled between Vultr, DigitalOcean, AWS, and GCE.
+Cloudways users now have another great option to host their Symfony version 4.x & upcoming applications.
+Previously, I ran a series of articles on Symfony, covering its technical use cases and how-to’s.
+Symfony 4 is the latest in this long line of this tradition, packed with excellent features (such as Symfony Flex) that will transform web development.

 Deploying Symfony Applications on Linode Server

-To set up a PHP 7 server on Linode at Cloudways, simply sign up for your Cloudways account, and login using your newly acquired login credentials.
 Next, at the server launch page, select Custom PHP App as your application & Linode as your infrastructure provider.
 Next, identify your server resource needs along with other required details.
-And you’re done!
-Your Linode server will now be deployed.
-By default you will get PHP 7.0 on server.
-However, you can upgrade or downgrade to any of the three versions, 5.6,7.0,7.1.

-Launch SSH Terminal
+Launch the SSH Terminal

 Login to SSH with these Master Credentials.

 Empty your public_html directory by deleting all files in it.
 To remove all files, move to your public_html folder and delete all files using `rm -Rf *` command.

 Moving on, use the following command to install Symfony through composer.